Skip to main content

 Without the built-in support of a village, mums must proactively ask for help to receive it.
 Sadly, this is something which many new parents struggle to do asking for help feels to them like admitting failure (it’s not!)

 Before you’re in the thick of it, it’s impossible to know or control how challenging you will find the early days of parenthood.
-But what you can do starting today is work to build your own postpartum “village” so that you’re in the best position possible to handle whatever comes your way.
+But by starting to build your own postpartum “village” today you will be in the best position possible to handle whatever comes your way.

 Simple ways to build your postpartum village